 Where is the Gospel?

-I pray that the Holy Spirit will open your eyes to see the God who is with his people.
-And may you see Jesus as the one who enters our suffering and announces the end of evil.
+I pray that the Holy Spirit opens your eyes to see the God who is your portion and strength forever.
+And may you see Jesus as the righteous one who endured suffering and now reigns in God’s presence—inviting you to share his eternal blessing.